 Top 15 Coffee Spending Statistics

-- 62% of Americans beverage coffee each day.
+- 62% of Americans consume coffee everyday.

 - Finland and Sweden are the greatest coffee drinkers.

-- Men drink more coffee than women.
+- Men ingest more coffee than women.

 - More people are drinking at least 1 cup of coffee at home.